 In all seriousness, I don’t know where the ideas come from.
 Although I do suspect that Red Bull is involved.
 I will have to look into it and get back to you.
 (Editor’s note: He will never get back to you.)

 Well, that’s all I have to say about being an artist and an author and a man who was raised by squirrels.
-(Little known fact: Acorns are DELICIOUS!)
+(Little known fact: Acorns taste like sadness.)

 - Greg Stones

 There are people who have traveled all the way to Antarctica to study penguins.
 That is incredibly impressive to me, because it is, like, wicked cold down there, and the place is teeming with Yeti who will kill you as soon as look at you.
 (Or at the very least the Yeti will rifle through your backpack when you aren’t looking and sell your stuff on eBay.
 True story.)

 Then there are the people who did not feel like going to Antarctica, so they paid their local aquarium $60 for a 60-minute penguin encounter.
 That is also pretty darn cool, though if you think about it, one has to wear a wetsuit for that sort of thing, and very few people who are not David Hasselhoff look good in a wetsuit, so I have had no choice but to wipe the mental image of people who are not David Hasselhoff wearing wetsuits from my brain to keep from vomiting.
 (For that matter, I have also had to wipe the mental image of David Hasselhoff from my brain to keep from vomiting.
 I vomit easily.)

 Then there’s me, Greg Stones, author, illustrator, and tall guy: I actually went to the aquarium to see sharks, stumbled upon the penguin exhibit by accident, realized that penguins smell like poo, and then quickly moved on.